Person critically injured in shooting near West Michigan Street

 Around 2:54 p.m.
 Wednesday, IMPD officers responded to a report of a person shot in the 500 block of Saint Margaret’s Drive.
 That is the location of Eskenazi Hospital in the city’s downtown area.
 Officers arrived at the hospital and located a person in critical condition with gunshot wound injuries.

-Investigators believe the shooting occurred in the 3800 block of West Michigan Street.
+Investigators believe the shooting occurred at Michigan Fish and Chicken in the 3800 block of West Michigan Street.
 Officers said there is no immediate threat to the hospital.

 Crime resources